kmacrow/Shellac/README.md

 ## Background

 Web accelerators have become quite popular for scaling web services, especially where expensive page rendering is involved.
 They can provide a performance boost by serving requests directly from memory, and help squeeze more out of web servers and applications by sheltering them from uncessary work.
-Traditionally, acclerators have been designed to use extra memory on a single machine to cache for a single web server.
+Traditionally, accelerators have been designed to use extra memory on a single machine to cache for a single web server.
 A service that load balances traffic across 8 web servers likely has 8 separate caches, one in front of each server.
 By contrast, Shellac attempts to be fast enough to cache for many upstream servers and instead of maintaining separate caches, creates a single logical cache out of extra memory across the cluster.

 ## Architecture